 David Kirby, DTCC Managing Director, Global Head of Bank and Broker Dealer Coverage moderated the panel which included John Abel, DTCC Executive Director of Clearance & Settlement Product Management, Mara Gauger, Deloitte Senior Manager Banking & Capital Markets, Anthony Macchiarulo, SIFMA Assistant Vice President Financial Services Operations and Assistant General Counsel and RJ Rondini, ICI Director of Securities Operations.

 Kirby noted that post-T+1, affirmation rates have increased to 94% from 73% in January.
 While there was much concern about a spike in fail rates, they remain basically unchanged from pre-T+1 levels.
 Most notable is the significant decrease in the Clearing Fund Requirement, down 28% from the last quarter.
-Abel added that the data, seem in other DTCC analysis, is in line with business-as-usual metrics without any significant deviations seen from ITP, DTC or NSCC.
+Abel added that the data, seen in other DTCC analysis, is in line with business-as-usual metrics without any significant deviations seen from ITP, DTC or NSCC.
 And while markets have not seen any significant market event since the cycle was shortened, the Juneteenth holiday—specific to the U.S.—went smoothly, as did June’s triple witching and the MSCI quarterly rebalancing.

 Gauger added that as firms move into the new T+1 business-as-usual environment, the process automation implemented by firms will be a key factor in keeping these metrics constant and improving upon them.